cpa-level-it/DotnetWatchLock/README.md

 # DotnetWatchLock

 ## The problem
 This repository illustrate a problem using `dotnet watch` in collaboration of `net8`, `Visual Studio 2022` and `iterative source generators`.
-When rebuilding the application from de `dotnet watch` console, it seems that it tries to copy the generator dll which is locked by `Visual Studio 2022` which makes the build fails.
+When rebuilding the application from the `dotnet watch` console, it seems that it tries to copy the generator dll which is locked by `Visual Studio 2022` which makes the build fails.

 This seems to only happens when
 * using `net8`.